Texas has the 8th highest rate of teen birth in the nation.

 While teen parents can complete their education, form strong workforce attachments and achieve their potential, it becomes harder with each additional unintended birth.

-Texas had the second highest rate of repeat teen births in the country in 2021.
-According to data from the federal Centers for Disease Control and Prevention (CDC), more young women in Texas become parents for a second or third time in their teenage years than any other state in the nation.
-In 2021, 17% of births to Texas teens aged 15-19 were not the teen’s first.
+Texas had the third highest rate of repeat teen births in the country in 2023, according to data from the federal Centers for Disease Control and Prevention (CDC).
+In 2023, 16% of births to Texas teens aged 15-19 were not the teen’s first.
 Additionally, among unmarried young women aged 20-24, more than half of births were a repeat birth.

 In Texas, teen parents have medical authority over their children, but they don’t have the ability to make decisions about their own healthcare.
 That means that most cannot access effective contraception without their parents’ approval, even though they are already parents themselves.
 Texas is one of only 17 states in the country that requires unmarried teen mothers to secure parental consent for birth control.